tskit-dev/msprime/docs/interchange.rst

 .. todo:: Define migration and provenance types.

-A tree sequence can be stored in a collection of six tables:
+A tree sequence can be stored in a collection of eight tables:
 :ref:`Node <sec_node_table_definition>`,
 :ref:`Edge <sec_edge_table_definition>`,
+:ref:`Individual <sec_individual_table_definition>`,
 :ref:`Site <sec_site_table_definition>`,
 :ref:`Mutation <sec_mutation_table_definition>`,
-:ref:`Migration <sec_migration_table_definition>`, and
+:ref:`Migration <sec_migration_table_definition>`,
+:ref:`Population <sec_population_table_definition>`, and
 :ref:`Provenance <sec_provenance_table_definition>`.
-The first two store the genealogical relationships that define the trees; the next two describe where mutations fall on those trees; the Migration table describes how lineages move across space;
+The Node and Edge tables store the genealogical relationships that define the trees, and the Individual table describes how multiple chromosomes are grouped within individuals;
+the Site and Mutation tables describe where mutations fall on the trees; the Migration table describes how lineages move across space;
 and the Provenance table contains information on where the data came from.
 In the following sections we define these components of a tree sequence in more detail.